JustinBeckwith/retry-axios/README.md

     retry: 3,

     // Retry twice on errors that don't return a response (ENOTFOUND, ETIMEDOUT, etc).
+    // 'noResponseRetries' is limited by the 'retry' value.
     noResponseRetries: 2,

     // Milliseconds to delay at first.
 Defaults to 100.
 Only considered when backoffType is 'static'